 The number of non-native identities used by a user using a single UE is implementation specific.

 If the user of the MiD service also subscribes to the MuD service then the user can use non-native identities on federated UEs.
+In such case, the UE can indicate to the network which of these non-native identities are active at each federated UE separately.